pruthvirajdubal/Java/README.md

 # Java
-This is my first java repository
+This is my first java repository.